rguerra712/serverless-react-boilerplate/README.md

 specific framework.
 The boilerplate uses plain and simple CSS and integrating another system should be easy enough.

-### Flow and Typescript
-Personally I love Flow but have decided against using it in this project for now.
-There's not much JavaScript code in here anyway so you can use in your own project whatever you prefer.

 ## Testing

 You can test the setup locally.
 However, due to the nature of this setup you